Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 1. Navigate to your newly created **Azure CosmosDB** resource, and select the **Connection String** blade to the left.
 1. Copy and note down the **primary connection string**, which you will use later in sample configuration parameters.

-### Register the sample application(s) with your Azure Active Directory tenant
+### Register the sample application(s) with your Microsoft Entra tenant

 There are two projects in this sample.
-Each needs to be separately registered in your Azure AD tenant.
+Each needs to be separately registered in your Microsoft Entra tenant.
 To register these projects, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you.
   - modify the projects' configuration files.

 <details>